 When is surgery needed?

-At the Orthopaedic Institute of Central Jersey, we emphasize minimally invasive, conservative treatments first.
+At The Orthopaedic Institute of Central Jersey, we emphasize conservative treatments first.
 In most cases, both chronic and acute lower back pain can be reduced or eliminated without the need for surgical intervention.
-If non-invasive treatments cannot provide significant relief, an operation may be able to relieve pressure caused by a slipped disc, arthritis, or another condition.
+If non-invasive treatments cannot provide significant relief, a Minimally Invasive Spine Surgical procedure may be able to relieve pressure caused by a slipped disc, arthritis, or another condition.
 Our Board Certified Spine Surgeons are among the most experienced anywhere in New Jersey and are experts in Minimally Invasive Spine Surgical procedures.

 For more information about lower back pain and our treatment options, please contact our office today.
 Our friendly and knowledgeable medical team will be happy to answer questions and help you schedule a consultation.